 Booking a trip at the last minute can occasionally yield an amazing travel bargain.
 More often than not, though, it means paying more for an inferior trip.
 Sure, if it’s low season in a destination that has a ton of airline service and hotel rooms, you might get your choice of flights, resorts, and rooms at the last minute.
-But when you want a high-caliber trip to a destination that’s very popular and has limited infrastructure (say, Iceland or Cuba) or where the travel season is short (say, Alaska or the Amalfi Coast), it’s much smarter to book early.
+But when you want a high-caliber trip to a destination that’s very popular and has limited infrastructure (say, Iceland) or where the travel season is short (say, Alaska or the Amalfi Coast), it’s much smarter to book early.

 Here, Wendy’s Trusted Travel Experts detail the benefits of booking early in assorted destinations worldwide, as well as the optimal moment to book for each destination.
 For the best possible trip and to be marked as a VIP traveler sent by Wendy, contact these Trusted Travel Experts via their black CONTACT buttons on The WOW List.